MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/liquid/render-entity-list-current-page.md

 ---
-title: "Render the entity list associated with the current page in a portal | MicrosoftDocs"
+title: "Render the list associated with the current page in a portal | MicrosoftDocs"
-description: "Sample code to render the entity list associated with the current page in a portal."
+description: "Sample code to render the list associated with the current page in a portal."
 author: gitanjalisingh33msft
 ms.service: powerapps
 ms.topic: conceptual